<?xml version="1.0" encoding="UTF-8"?>

 <entry>

-<link rel="alternate" href="https://artopportunities.org/en/sinclair-community-college-call-for-entry/30015" />
+<link rel="alternate" href="https://artopportunities.org/en/unidad-the-worlds-game-curated-tour-at-the-freedom-tower/30144" />

 <author>